Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

-Even though our bathrooms should be the safest and most serene areas of our homes, they’re actually full of hidden dangers you’re not even aware of.
+Even though our bathrooms should be the safest and most serene areas of our homes, they’re actually full of hidden bathroom hazards you’re not even aware of.
 This is especially true for our kids and unless you teach them how to avoid a possible catastrophe, they’re probably going to get themselves hurt, one way or another.

 This is the biggest problem in modern bathrooms packed with much-needed vanities and cabinets – these contain all your essentials, but also pose a real threat to your kids.

 Child-proofing your bedroom and living room usually comes down to protecting them against bumping into sharp corners, so do the same in the bathroom as well.
 Using plumbing foam pipe insulation and some duct tape makes this project easy and cheap, yet highly effective, and it will do wonders for your child’s safety.

 Experts find these supplies to be quite toxic and able to cause “acute, or immediate, hazards such as skin or respiratory irritation, watery eyes, or chemical burns” and even chronic diseases such as cancer, so you need to keep them far away from your kids.

 Unfortunately, there’s no effective way to do so, particularly if your children are curious and love exploring hidden corners of your home.
 Hence, use the most obvious solution and keep them away from their reach – high cupboards are, therefore, just the hiding place you were looking for.

-Slips and falls
+avoid Slips and falls in bathtub

 It’s your job to see which parts of the bathroom are the most dangerous and then, introduce some protection to the whole picture.
 Only that way will you create a safe environment for your kids and help them stay up.